 Is what I say really confidential?

-Texas state law protects relationship between a client and a psychotherapist and information cannot be disclosed without written permission from the client.
+Texas state law and HIPAA protects the relationship between a client and a psychotherapist.
+Information cannot be disclosed without written permission from the client.

 There are a few exceptions which include 1) if we suspect child abuse or neglect, dependent adult or elder abuse or neglect we are required to report 2) if a client threatens bodily harm to themselves or another person/s we may report this to the appropriate authorities such as asking for a Mental Health Deputy help assess and provide protection.
 3) by law for example a judge issued subpoena.
 If we enter into any of these situations, I will make every effort to enlist your cooperation in insuring your safety and inform you of any action(s) I am obligated to take.

 Confidentiality and its limits are covered in our first session and I encourage you to ask questions at any time during our work together.

 What is ongoing therapy like?
 How long will this take?

 Every therapy session is unique and caters to each individual and their specific goals.
 It is standard for therapists to discuss the primary issues and concerns in your life during therapy sessions.
 Therapy can be short-term, focusing on a specific issue, or longer-term, addressing more complex issues or ongoing personal growth.
 Therapy sessions often begin on a weekly basis and the frequency can shift to bi-weekly as you experience health and vitality again.

 How do I choose who to work with?

 Think about what you are seeking to address through counseling– trauma, grief, relationships, release from shame… Then read some of our profiles and see if there’s something that stands out for you.
 While education and experience are important factors to consider, in truth, the best outcome is to work with someone feels like a “fit” someone who you feel gets you.
 The time you spend with your therapist is an investment in your health that lasts a lifetime.